tstuefe/JEP387/jep.md

 - Since allocations cannot be placed into pre-reserved ranges, we cannot use them to allocate Klass structures and convert their pointers into a narrow format by adding a common offset.
 In other words, the Compressed Class Space as it exists today would not work, we would have to re-imagine the way class pointers are encoded into their narrow format.
 The current encoding scheme is very effective and it would be difficult to find a similarly effective way to encode them.

 - Relying too much on the libc allocator for a product which spans multiple platforms brings its own risk.
-At SAP we have experience with porting software across a large range of platforms. libc allocators can come with their own set of problems, which include but are not limited to high fragmentation, unelasticity and the infamous sbrk-hits-java-heap issue.
+At SAP we have experience with porting software across a large range of platforms. libc allocators can come with their own set of problems, which include but are not limited to high fragmentation, inelasticity and the infamous sbrk-hits-java-heap issue.
 Working together with vendors to solve these problems can be work- and time-intensive, if possible at all, and easily negate the advantage of reduced code complexity.

-Nevertheless, a prototype was tested which completely rewires Metadata allocations to C Heap - so, every Metadata allocation was allocated with malloc(), and upon Class Loader death, each of these allocations was freed via free() [3].
+Nevertheless, a prototype was tested which completely rewires Metadata allocations to C Heap - so, every Metadata allocation was allocated with malloc(), and upon Class Loader death, each of these allocations was freed via free() [\[3\]](#footnote3).
 This experiment was done on Debian with glibc 2.23.
 The VM as well as a comparison VM using the new Metaspace prototype were ran through a micro benchmark involving heavy class loading and unloading.
 CompressedClassPointers were switched off as to not disadvantage the malloc-only variant.

 The malloc-only variant showed the following differences to the comparison VM:

 - Performance was reduced by about 8-12% depending on the number and size of loaded classes.
-- Memory usage (process RSS) went up by 15-18% for class load peaks without class unloading involved [2].
+- Memory usage (process RSS) went up by 15-18% for class load peaks without class unloading involved [\[2\](#footnote2).
 - With class unloading it was observed that process RSS did not recover at all from usage spikes.
-The VM became very unelastic.
-This led to a difference in memory usage of 153% [2].
+The VM became very inelastic.
+This led to a difference in memory usage of 153% [\[2\](#footnote2).

 Note that the test was done with the compressed class space switched off.
 Since compressed class space comes with its own benefits in terms of memory footprint, the comparison would be even worse for the malloc variant.